norton120/pirate_baby/content/posts/closed_domain_accountability_in_llm_products.md

 ![Amazon does not need an out clause](images/unreliable_software.png) That is because real products cannot come with an escape hatch.
 The AI Engineering team is responsible for making the consumer experience right and reliable, full stop.
 This doesn't mean _the LLM_ needs to get everything right every time - quite the contrary.
 Engineers must orchestrate the holistic interaction of software, inference, and user to arrive at a reliable and trustworthy experience.

 I once worked with an ecom platform that was being _slaughtered_ by Amazon over shipping timelines.
 The problem wasn't our actual delivery times (most orders were delivered in 1-2 days), but the logistics of displaying delivery dates while relying on slow and unreliable vendor feeds.
-We could have slapped an "You may get your stuff whenever" disclamer - but that wasn't the product we wanted to deliver.
-So we built out a simple system:
+We could have slapped an "Estimates are unreliable, and you may get your stuff whenever" disclamer on the page - but that was not the product experience we set out to deliver.
+We could have also built out a laborith of

 1. Lead with the best guess arrival date estimate, based on all available information (accurate or not)
 2. Determine the _actual_ timeline after the order was placed